Benjacho/benjacho/README.md

 # Hi I'm Benjamin 👋

-Software Engineer and web enthusiast, working with Laravel and Vue.js.
+Senior software engineer and web enthusiast with technical leading experience, working with Laravel and Vue.js.
 I love innovation and problem solving.

 I love to share knowledge with the developer's community.
 You can find an amazing tool for laravel nova (https://github.com/Benjacho/belongs-to-many-field-nova)